cosmos/cosmos-sdk/ibc.md

 1. Register the details (ie. chain ID and genesis configuration) of `chain1` on `chain2`
 2. Within `chain1`, broadcast a transaction that creates an outgoing IBC packet destined for `chain2`
 3. Broadcast a transaction to `chain2` informing it of the latest state (ie. header and commit signatures) of `chain1`
-4. Post the outgoing packet from `chain1` to `chain2`, including the proof that it was indeed comitted on `chain1`
+4. Post the outgoing packet from `chain1` to `chain2`, including the proof that it was indeed committed on `chain1`
 ```

 Each of these steps involves a separate IBC transaction type.
 Let's take them up in turn.